 A woman spoke out against the planned site, saying the new Hardee’s would cause traffic congestion and that there are enough fast food restaurants within the vicinity already.
 She also said her child attends a nearby dance studio and, with the new Hardee’s potentially increasing traffic, it could raise concern for her child’s safety when they drive.

-Page 2 of 2 - The builders of the Hardee’s said they would refer to a traffic study and coordinate with the city to prevent traffic congestion, but ultimately chose the location saying it was ideal for business.
+The builders of the Hardee’s said they would refer to a traffic study and coordinate with the city to prevent traffic congestion, but ultimately chose the location saying it was ideal for business.